florianherrengt/spacetime_explained/README.md

 > _The yellow line is "longer" on the second representation because the space is "bended" so the light take more time to reach Earth_

-To understand gravity I recommand watching this video
+To understand gravity I recommend watching this video

 [![Gravity_Visualized](./Gravity_Visualized.png)](https://www.youtube.com/watch?v=MTY1Kje0yLg)

 > _Gravity Visualized_

-# I kinda understood but ... not really
+# I kind of understood but ... not really

 Explaining this in detail requires math.